nayakiniki/Cantollege/README.md

 ## 🎯 **Project Overview**

 A streamlined food ordering interface for college canteens that simplifies the ordering process without requiring login or payment integration.
 The system focuses on providing a smooth, intuitive experience from menu browsing to order tracking with exceptional UI/UX standards.
-This project is built under inter college hackathons.
+This project is built under inter college hackathons and was assigned by @Coding Ninjas KIIT Chapter in 2024.

 ## 🍽️ **Core Features**